iamsaqib24/namaste-react/week-02/lec-02/THEORY.md

 # what is .parcel-cache ?

 The . cache folder (or . parcel-cache in parcel v2) stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
 It's a key reason why parcel can be so fast in development mode.

+# What is NPX ?

+it's a package runner tool that comes with npm.
+It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.

+# Difference between dependencies and devDependencies ?

+"dependencies": Packages required by your application in production.
+"devDependencies": Packages that are only needed for local development and testing.